bryanlng/Secure_Server_Messaging/README.md

 2. Build the server documentation by typing `make docs`
 3. `cd` into the html directory
 4. Open the file `index.html` in a browser.

+## Upcoming features
+1. Make front-end Android application fully functional.
+2. Modify tcpsockets file to use SSL
+3. Implement mocking for more in-depth testing of features

 ## Special acknowledgements:
 All credit for the base code for the server's design (Multithreaded Work Queue Based Server) goes to Vic Hargrave.
 I simply built upon the following code, re-engineering it to fit my purpose.